1970's house built with railway sleepers

 RailwaySleepers.com Says..

 A house built in the 1970's of railway sleepers!
-Although this article was written many years ago, at a time when railway sleepers were free and there were no eco or medical concerns over the use of creosote, it is facinating to see how they constructed such a house.
-Indeed, such a house could still be built, although the railway sleepers would now have to be reclaimed untreated hardwoods, like Australian Jarrah or African Azobe, and I wonder whether we would still cement them together like bricks ?
+Although this article was written many years ago, at a time when railway sleepers were free and there were no eco or medical concerns over the use of creosote, it is fascinating to see how they constructed such a house.
+Indeed, such a house could still be built, although the railway sleepers would now have to be reclaimed untreated hardwoods, like Australian Jarrah or African Azobe, and I wonder whether we would still cement them together like bricks?